 Set up a hashtag or phrase search on Hootsuite or Tweetdeck to see what people are talking about.
 Jump in if you think you can offer assistance.
 This is especially important if you have a more obscure username or handle.

 While it’s good practice to plan ahead and automate your posts, you don’t want to fall foul of a poorly timed tweet which makes light of a serious breaking news story that is doing the rounds.

 Monitor trends, current events and news and be ready to pause any post queues or promotions if you feel your audience would find them in poor taste.
 You can always reschedule after the dust has settled.

 #5 Manage social media account access

-Assigning roles ensure that your staff have all the account permissions they need to carry out their job, but don’t be too generous and assign full access if it’s not required.
+Assigning roles to ensure that your staff have all the account permissions they need to carry out their job.
+However, don’t be too generous and assign full access if it’s not required.

-Keep a record, a locked spreadsheet works, with who has access to your accounts, change passwords regularly, and draft up an exit policy for staff leaving the business to avoid any errant posts being sent.
+Keep a record, a locked spreadsheet works, with who has access to your accounts.
+You should also change passwords regularly and draft up an exit policy for staff leaving the business to avoid any errant posts being sent.

-If you’re answering the same questions on a daily basis then signpost solutions to these on your website and reduce the burden on your frontline staff.
+If you’re answering the same questions on a daily basis, signpost solutions to these on your website and reduce the burden on your frontline staff.